SAP-docs/preview.developer.concur.com/src/announcements/index.md

 ---
 # Announcements

+### 2023-11-02 :: November 2023 Release Notes Published

+The November 2023 release notes have been published.
+More details can be found on the [Release Notes](https://developer.concur.com/tools-support/release-notes/index.html) page.

 ### 2023-10-12 :: October 2023 Release Notes Published

 The October 2023 release notes have been published.
 More details can be found on the [Release Notes](https://developer.concur.com/tools-support/release-notes/index.html) page.